webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The '''tref''' tag inserts the referenced ''eyelashContent'' text within a '''textPath''' wrapper that itself references the ''eyelids'' shape along which to run the text.
-The outer ''eyelashes'' wrapper is necessary to render the entire group of text.
-Various '''tref''' attributes slant the text, lighten it, and space it out
+The outer ''eyelashes'' wrapper is necessary to render the entire collection of text, some of which may run along a path.
+Various '''tref''' attributes slant the text, lighten it, and space it out:

 <syntaxhighlight lang="xml" highlight="2,5">
 <text id="eyelashes">